harish2223/RandomCatInfo/README.md

-# Cat Facts & Images App
+# Random Cat Facts & Images App

 An iOS app that displays a random cat fact and a random cat image on every tap of the screen.
 The app fetches data from two different APIs: Cat Fact API and Random Cat Image API.